Cosmian/kms/documentation/docs/cli.md

 ## Decrypt

-It decrypts a file identified by its name and given a user decryption key stored in the KMS
+It decrypts a file identified by its name and gives a user decryption key stored in the KMS.

 ```sh
 $ cosmian_kms_cli cc decrypt -u bc103f01-000a-4da4-8ecd-848684e8b238 -o /tmp /tmp/my_file.enc